mre/endler.dev/content/2026/how-other-link-checkers-recurse/index.md

 ### Where the tradeoffs are

 - It's the best web citizen of the bunch. robots.txt is honored (`getRobotsTxt`, `isAllowed`), `rel=nofollow` is respected, and `rateLimit` plus `maxSockets` are first-class.
 This is a crawler that's polite by default.
 - Event cascades are powerful but fiddly.
 Termination is spread across half a dozen event handlers and two nested queues.
 It works, but the control flow is much harder to follow than `await queue.onIdle()`.
-This is the JS cousin of the "leaky abstraction" problem I described, where recursion-awareness ends up sprinkled across many handlers.
+This is the JS cousin of the "leaky abstraction" problem we described, where recursion-awareness ends up sprinkled across many handlers.
 - It's single-threaded, the same ceiling as linkinator, plus the in-memory `URLCache` per site.
 - On maturity versus momentum, it's very widely used (it powers a lot of tooling), but development has slowed.
 The architecture is still sound and worth studying.

 {% info(title="Takeaways: broken-link-checker") %}

 - Termination is a cascade of queue-drain events, not a counter.
-Same idea, different sytnax.
+Same idea, different syntax.
 - Politeness is built in. robots.txt, `rateLimit`, and `maxSockets` make it the most server-friendly recursive checker by default.
 - Event-driven control flow is the cost.
 Distributing recursion logic across many handlers is exactly the kind of spread-out complexity that makes the feature hard to reason about.